lrose07/ClosestPairAnalysis/README.md

   * `both`: runs both

 And filename is a file containing a list of points, where the first line of the file is the number of points that follow, one pair of coordinates per line.

+#### Dev Mode:
+To enter dev mode, run `java Driver -dev`

+The program will ask how many points (created randomly) and how many runs to perform.
+It will run both brute and divide.